 Do you want to be a professional guide who can work in any type of terrain, anywhere in the world?
-The AMGA’s Mountain Guide Certification is the highest level of credential attainable by a professional mountain guide, and is an achievement recognized in more than 20 International Federation of Mountain Guides Associations (IFMGA) member countries.
-Our Guide Program includes three certification streams: Alpine, Rock, and Ski Mountaineering.
-Complete all three disciplines, and become an IFMGA Mountain Guide, able to work wherever IFMGA Mountain Guides are permitted.
+The AMGA’s American Mountain Guide Certification is the highest level of credential attainable by a professional mountain guide, and is an achievement recognized in more than 20 International Federation of Mountain Guides Associations (IFMGA) member countries.
+Our program includes three certification streams: Alpine, Rock, and Ski.
+Complete all three disciplines, and become an American Mountain Guide, able to work wherever IFMGA Mountain Guides are permitted.

 To achieve this certification:

 Climb and/or ski as much as possible!
 The ticket to becoming a mountain guide is to become accomplished in these sports, take courses from a reputable guide service or climbing school, or hire a certified guide for private instruction.